Mealybug

 Female mealybugs do not fly or crawl far, so they are usually brought in on an affected plant.
 Inspect new plants carefully before putting them in a greenhouse or conservatory and, where possible, keep them in quarantine (isolated from other plants) for at least a month before adding new acquisitions to an existing collection.

-Check susceptible plants frequently so action can be taken before a damaging population has developed. .
-When choosing management options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section and avoiding pesticides.
-Within pesticides the shorter persistence products (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+Check susceptible plants frequently so action can be taken before a damaging population has developed.
+When choosing control options you can minimise harm to non-target animals by using the methods in the non-pesticide section below.
 Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 A ladybird, Cryptolaemus montrouzieri, can be released into greenhouses to control mealybugs.
 Note that the ladybird's larvae look like large mealybugs!
 Both the adult ladybirds and their larvae are able to find and eat mealybugs and their eggs in confined spaces on the plants.
 Parasitic wasps (Leptomastix spp., Leptomastidea spp. and Anagrus spp.) are also sometimes available for use against these insects.
 The parasitic wasps can give control of mealybug populations where population levels are fairly low.